-Attention: If you are removing a media device to install a new or upgraded media device, see "Installing the 31E/2B, 31E/1C, or 31E/2C Slimline media device with the Virtual I/O Server or logical partition powered on" on page 19.
-If you are removing a media device as part of a service procedure, continue to use the following procedure.
+Attention: If you are removing a media device to install a new or upgraded media device, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Slimline media device with the Virtual I/O Server or logical partition powered on" on page 19.
+If you are removing a media device as part of a service procedure, use the following procedure.

 The power-on procedure is a complex set of steps that must be performed exactly to avoid potential data loss or system damage.
 You might also consider the powered-off procedure, which is a simpler task that involves less risk of data loss or system damage.
-See Removing a Slimline media device in the 31E/2B, 31E/1C, or 31E/2C.
+For instructions, see Removing a Slimline media device in the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D.

-To remove and replace a media device for the 31E/2B, 31E/1C, or 31E/2C with the Virtual I/O Server or logical partition powered on, follow these steps from the system or partition that controls the media device:
+To remove and replace a media device for the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D with the Virtual I/O Server or logical partition powered on, complete the following steps from the system or partition that controls the media device:

-- 1. From the Virtual I/O Server command-line interface, log in as padmin user or as a service representative user. - 2.
-If you are a service representative user, skip to step 4 because you can already view the diagmenu display. - 3.
+- 1. From the Virtual I/O Server command-line interface, log in as a padmin user or as a service representative user. - 2.
+If you are a service representative user, press Enter and skip to step 4 because you can already view the diagmenu display. - 3.
 If you have logged in as a padmin user, type diagmenu. - 4.
-Press Enter. - 5.
-On the Function Selection display, select Task Selection. - 6.
-On the Tasks Selection display, select Hot Plug Task. - 7.
-Select SCSI and SCSI RAID Hot Plug Manager. - 8.
-Select Attach a Device to a SCSI Hot Swap Enclosure Device.
-The system displays a list of empty slots in the Small Computer Systems Interface (SCSI) hot-swap enclosure device. - 9.
-Select the slot from which you want to remove the media device. - 10.
-Complete the prerequisite tasks as described in Before you begin. - 11.
+On the Function Selection display, select Task Selection > Hot Plug Task > SCSI and SCSI RAID Hot Plug Manager > Attach a Device to a SCSI Hot Swap Enclosure Device.
+The system displays a list of empty slots in the Small Computer Systems Interface (SCSI) hot-swap enclosure device. - 5.
+Select the slot from which you want to remove the media device. - 6.
+Complete the prerequisite tasks.
+For instructions, see Before you begin. - 7.
 If you are removing the media device as part of another procedure, continue to the next step.
-If you are removing the device because of a system failure, see Service Action Log (SAL). - Attention: Follow these instructions exactly to avoid data loss or system damage. - 12.
-Perform the following steps to remove the Slimline media device as shown in the following figure: - a.
-Pull the retaining latch (A) up and then outward.

-Note: If you want to install a new Slimline media device, ensure that you retain the latch (A) for use with the new media device.
+If you are removing the device because of a system failure, see Identifying a part. - Attention: Follow these instructions exactly to avoid data loss or system damage. - 8.
+Complete the following steps to remove the Slimline media device as shown in the following figure: - a.
+Pull the retaining latch (A) up and then outward. - Note: If you want to install a new Slimline media device, ensure that you retain the latch (A) for use with the new media device. - b.

-b.
 Grasp the DVD drive (B) and slide it out of the enclosure.